White-breasted nuthatch: Taxonomy

 The nuthatches are a genus, Sitta, of small passerine birds which derive their English name from the tendency of some species to wedge large insects or seeds into cracks, and then hack at them with their strong bills.
 Sitta is derived from sittē, Ancient Greek for nuthatch, and carolinensis means "of Carolina" in Latin.
 The white-breasted nuthatch was first described by English ornithologist John Latham in his 1790 work, the Index Ornithologicus.
 German ornithologist Hans Edmund Wolters proposed the division of the genus Sitta into subgenera in 1975–1982.
 The white-breasted nuthatch is placed in Sitta (Leptositta) (Buturlin, 1916), alongside the white-cheeked nuthatch (S. leucopsis) and Przewalski's nuthatch (S. przewalskii).

 Nuthatch taxonomy is complex, with geographically separated species sometimes closely resembling each other.
-In appearance, the white-breasted nuthatch has is similar to the white-cheeked nuthatch of the Himalayas, and was historically sometimes even considered to be conspecific with it.
+In appearance, the white-breasted nuthatch is similar to the white-cheeked nuthatch of the Himalayas, and was historically sometimes even considered to be conspecific with it.
 A study published in 2012 showed that four distinct lineages were genetically isolated from each other and could represent different species, recognizable by morphology and song.
 Molecular phylogenies published in 2014 and 2020 and including all main species' lineages within nuthatches concluded that the white-breasted nuthatch was more closely related to the giant nuthatch (S. magna) than to either white-cheeked or Przewalski's nuthatches; these latter two turned out to be basal in the family.

 The simplified cladogram below is based on the phylogenetic analysis by Päckert and colleagues (2020):